This article will help you quickly compare the best marketing attribution software that is available.

 What is attribution modelling?

 Attribution modelling is a way of listing out the steps a customer takes from their first click to their final purchase of the product or service online.
-Common attribution models include First-Click Attribution (first click gets the credit for the sale), Last-Click Attribution (last click gets the credit for the sale), Linear Attribution (all clicks get equal credit for the sale), Time Decay Attribution (clicks closer to the sale get the most credit), U-Shaped Attribution (both the first- and last-clicks get equal credit), Algorithmic/Data-Driven Attribution (machine learning analyze touchpoints and determines credit), and many more!
+Common attribution models include First-Click Attribution (first click gets the credit for the sale), Last-Click Attribution (the last click gets the credit for the sale), Linear Attribution (all clicks get equal credit for the sale), Time Decay Attribution (clicks closer to the sale get the most credit), U-Shaped Attribution (both the first- and last-clicks get equal credit), Algorithmic/Data-Driven Attribution (machine learning analyze touchpoints and determines credit), and many more!

 What does marketing attribution mean?